Car Seat Safety

 Do you know if you're using the right car seat for your child?

-Watch and share this short video from the National Highway Transportation and Safety Administration that reminds us about car seat safety.
+Watch and share this short video from the National Highway Transportation and Safety Administration that will help you choose the right car seat.

 The American Academy of Pediatrics issued its most recent policy on car seat use in 2011.
 The policy advises parents to keep their child in a rear-facing car seat until age 2, or until they reach the maximum height and weight limit for their seat.
 It also advises that most children will need to ride in a belt-positioning booster seat until they have reached 4 feet 9 inches tall and are between 8 and 12 years of age.